covjson/specification/profiles.md

 #### PointCoverage profile

-- A coverage with PointCoverage profile must have a domain with Point profile.
+- A coverage with PointCoverage profile MUST have a domain with Point profile.

 Example:
 ```js